WebstaurantStore / Food Service Resources / Smallwares / Types of Saucepans

 Welded Handle

 This handle is melted or welded to the pan during construction to provide a sturdy connection.
 The process results in a completely smooth interior on the pan and no space or crevices for food or bacteria to get stuck.
-It is ultimately less sturdy than a riveted handle, but it's more sanitary.
+Wielded handles are less sturdy than riveted handles, but they are more sanitary.
 It's best to choose these handles for medium- to light-duty pans.

 • Connection is less secure when handling heavy pans